 Because it is important:

-Authoritarian governments (explicitly or implicitly) have used this spyware "to facilitate human rights violations around the world on a massive scale."
-Numbers of more than 50.000 people have been leaked, including the family of Washington Post reporter Jamal Khashoggi, who was killed in the Saudi consulate in Istanbul.
+Authoritarian governments (explicitly or implicitly) have used this spyware “to facilitate large-scale human rights abuses around the world.”
+Numbers of more than 50.000 people spied on have been leaked, including the family of Washington Post journalist Jamal Khashoggi, who was killed in the Saudi consulate in Istanbul.
 This is the complaint from Amnesty International, which helped conduct the research.
-NSO commented on the findings calling the report "false".
-NSO's Pegasus Software Spyware Investigation, known as Pegasus Project, was conducted by a consortium of publications including the Washington Post, the Guardian and 15 other outlets.
+NSO commented on the findings, calling the report “false.”
+The NSO Pegasus software spyware investigation, known as Pegasus Project, was conducted by a consortium of publications including the Washington Post, the Guardian and 15 other media outlets.
 With them also Amnesty International and the non-profit journalism organization Forbidden Stories based in Paris.

 Security lab by Amnesty International.
 Photo by Arif Hudaverdi Yaman / Anadolu Agency via Getty Images

-A long list of special "watched" by spyware
+A long list of special “watches” for spyware

-Spyware allegedly targeted journalists from major news organizations.
+The spyware allegedly targeted journalists from major news organizations.
 Employees of the Financial Times, the Wall Street Journal, CNN, New York Times.
 Al Jazeera, France 24, El País, Associated Press, Le Monde.
-Bloomberg, to Reuters and others.
+Bloomberg, Reuters and others.

 The report did not reveal the source of the leak, nor how reporters verified the material.